choudharyus/Nursing_Home/README.md

 #### MVP
 - Find an external API for Nursing Home data
 - Develop an app that displays the info and can be interacted with
-- Create links to each category (location & quality rating)
+- Create links to each category such as list of nursing homes, penalties & violations, quality, capcity, about and disclaimer
-- Create pages to display detail info for each nursing home
+- Create pages to display detail info for each above mentioned cartegory

 ## Components